rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Now, add names and change the settings:

-- Choose the resource group that you setup for VM creation earlier rather than creating a new 'Default' one (this helps with clearing up later + keeping environments separate)
+- Choose the resource group that you setup for VM creation earlier rather than creating a new 'Default' one for action group association (this helps with clearing up later + keeping environments separate)
 - Limit the 'Resource type' to 'Network Interfaces (Microsoft.Network/networkinterfaces)'
 - As the alert is limited to the logged-in user by default, we'll expand both the 'Resource Group' and 'Resource' in scope to 'All' in order to capture any event of this type performed by you-alone
 - Change the 'Operation name' value to 'Create or Update Network Interface (networkinterfaces)'